akshay-goel-g/hadoop-installation/README.md

 Requirements
 ------------

-python should be install and java >= 8 should be present, if java is not present or java <8 version you can uncomment java.yml in tasks/main.yml to install java 11.
+python should be install and java >= 8 should be present.

 Role Variables
 --------------